StephenDsouza90/food-ordering-system-flask/README.md

 # Food Ordering System

-This is a simple command line food ordering system that has two interfaces i.e. Employee and Customer.
+This is a simple command line food ordering system which has two interfaces i.e. Employee and Customer.

 Both users have different sets of functions such as: